stephleif/RepData_PeerAssessment1/figures/readme.md

 PA1_template_files/figure-html/

-All the images are in the figure-html directory which is a subdirectory under PA1_template_files.
+All the images are also in the figure-html directory which is a subdirectory under PA1_template_files.
 I expect this is a change in knitr from when the assignment was first created.
+They are all the same figures generated from the same knitr run